 -

 Some shirts linger on thrift store racks — marked by a small stain or two, but still full of potential.
 Too good to be discarded, yet often passed over.
-(Can relate.)
-The idea was simple: give these pieces a second life before they’re lost to landfill.
+The idea was simple: give these pieces a second life before they end up floating in that garbage island.

 Around the same time, artwork was coming to life in a sketchbook — a design that felt like it belonged on a t-shirt.

-And so the thought was… why not turn my existential breakdown into a merch project?
-It’s very meta… I think?
-Let’s not overthink this too.
+And so the thought was… why not turn an existential breakdown into a merch project?
+We tried saving the trees, and then the turtles… why not try and save some shirts?

 -

-Illustrated by me (Anna Pottie), Millennial Life Crisis began as a simple doodle in a sketchbook, later reimagined as a digital illustration.
+Illustrated by Anna Pottie, Millennial Life Crisis began as a simple doodle in a sketchbook, later reimagined as a digital illustration.

-It was created during a time when the world felt heavy and overwhelming, layered with a quiet sense of burnout.
-In true millennial fashion, that feeling was turned into a side hustle — a brand born from chaos, humor, and self-awareness.
+It was created during a time when the world felt heavy and overwhelming, layered with a quiet (yet loud) sense of burnout.

 -